Zicam: Ingredients and use

 Because this product is a "homeopathic" over-the-counter drug, it is exempt from a number of the requirements ordinarily applicable to OTC drug products, provided it conforms to the standards of the Homeopathic Pharmacopeia of the United States (HPUS) and is labeled as a homeopathic product.
 The biologically active ingredients present in Zicam Cold Remedy are zinc acetate (2X = 1/100 dilution, written as "Zincum aceticum") and zinc gluconate (1X = 1/10 dilution, written as "Zincum gluconicum").
 Other sources list the ionic zinc content as "33 mmol/L of zincum gluconium".

-While homeopathic theory says that repeatedly diluting substances makes them more effective, the small 1X and 2X "dilutions" claimed for Zicam allow it to actually contains substantial amounts of zinc, about 10 mg per tablet, and "Zicam isn’t really a homeopathic medication" and is using the label as a loophole to be marketed as a drug without FDA testing requirements.
+While homeopathic theory says that repeatedly diluting substances makes them more effective, the small 1X and 2X "dilutions" claimed for Zicam allow it to actually contain substantial amounts of zinc, about 10 mg per tablet, and "Zicam isn’t really a homeopathic medication" and is using the label as a loophole to be marketed as a drug without FDA testing requirements.

 Zicam is marketed as a homeopathic product that may shorten the duration of a cold and may reduce the severity of common cold symptoms.
 It is marketed in accordance with the Homeopathic Pharmacopoeia of the United States, a private organization not linked to nor regulated by any part of any government.

 Some clinical trials suggest that zincum gluconium gel applied nasally reduce the duration of a cold when administered within 24 hours of symptom onset.

 Some of the homeopathic ingredients used in the preparation of Zicam are galphimia glauca histamine dihydrochloride (homeopathic name histaminum hydrochloricum), luffa operculata, and sulfur.

 Scientific studies do suggest that zinc can reduce the duration of a cold, and Zicam does contain zinc (despite the homeopathic labeling) so it is plausible that it could be effective.